BoltApp/bolt-magento2/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] New and existing unit tests pass locally with my changes.
 - [ ] I have created or modified unit tests to sufficiently cover my changes.
-- [ ] I have added my Asana task link and provided a changelog message if applicable.
+- [ ] I have added my Jira ticket link and provided a changelog message.